brazil-data-cube/stmetrics/docs/source/installation.rst

 **stmetrics** requires a working C++ compiler, due to the spatial-temporal segmentation algorithm available.
 Configuring such a compiler is the critical step in getting the spatial-temporal algorithm running.

-The package is tested against the mingw-w64 compiler which works on both Python versions (3.x) and supports x86 and x64.
+The package was already tested with the mingw-w64 compiler which works on both Python versions (3.x) and supports x86 and x64.